malshan1991/malshan1991/README.md

-- Trying veey west ti stay away from tech ;)
+- Trying veey west to stay away from tech ;)

 <!---
 m_4_malshan/m_4_malshan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.